clnbs/karateChop/README.md

 There are three implementations :
  - recursive simply named `recursive`
  - iterative simply named `iterative`
- - using a binary tree simply name `tree`
+ - using a binary tree simply named `tree`

 ## TODO list
 - Benchmarking for all solutions